coditech0926/truffle-exercises-js/ExampleToken/README.md

   ...
 0xf35e2b7bb10850661cdb32e0dda1764c876167ee2a21f5f8daa72bc25033ac20
 Saving artifacts...
 ```
+As it can be seen from the outputs, the contract ```ExToken```'s address is ```0xAbD2fDF1E587990C27f0772ed2868ac3831d3d66```.
+Your contract's address should be different from this, and you will need the address in order to interact with your contract.

 Go check your contract on the Rinkeby [explorer](https://www.rinkeby.io/#explorer).
 If you deployed an ERC20 token, the explorer will be able to provide you the basic information of your token, such as the token name, symbol, total supply, etc.